-In vitro fertility program - the amount paid to a medical practitioner or a public or licensed private hospital, not including donations to a sperm bank.
+In vitro fertility program - the amount paid to a medical practitioner or a public or licensed private hospital.
+Fees associated with obtaining eggs or sperm from a donor or a donor organization (including the service of locating a donor) are not eligible.
 See also "Fertility-related procedures" above.